cgabriel5/nodecliac/README.md

 - They start with the CLI program's name, are followed by any commands/subcommands, and are dot (`.`) delimited.
 - If a (sub)command happens to use a dot then simply escape the dot.
   - Non escaped dots will be used as delimiters.
-- No amount of indentation can precede a command chain.
+- Whitespace indentation can precede a command chain.

 **Example**: Say the CLI program `program` has two commands `install` and `uninstall`.
 It's `.acmap` file will be: